selimslab/selimslab.github.io/_posts/quotes/2019-8-3-quotes-fun.md

 <br><br>
 I think I've discovered the secret of life -- you just hang around until you get used to it.

 <br><br>
-The trouble with being in the rat race is that even if you win, you're still a rat.

-<br><br>